weiwang928/PL-Project-2/README.md

 # PL-Project-2

-PageTable.ml : simulating a page table structure using OCaml TLB.ml: simulating a cache using OCaml MakingChange.ml: find the minimum number of coins needed to match the change amount
+PageTable.ml : simulating a page table structure using OCaml\newline
+TLB.ml: simulating a cache using OCaml\newline
+MakingChange.ml: find the minimum number of coins needed to match the change amount\newline